CNU-ACM/Bylaws/README.md

 office in the immediately following year.

-Any member who wishes to serve as the chair or vice chair for a given semester may not be chair (president), vice chair (vice president), or any other similar top positions within another organizations at Christopher Newport University.
+Any member who wishes to serve as the chair or vice chair for a given semester may not be chair (president), vice chair (vice president), or any other similar top positions within other organizations at Christopher Newport University.

 It is recommended, but not required that a member running for treasurer not be the treasurer of another organization.
 Officers may be impeached from their positions so long as there is four-fifths vote from the Executive Council (including the officer